-Part 1 of this document provides in-depth documentation of the ENCODE data that we use, along with the subsidiary steps in working with these data (including ENCODE data processing, enhancer and enhancer-target predictions, and extended gene definitions).
-Part 2 provides details on our recurrence analyses and background mutation rate estimation.
-Part 3 provides an in-depth look at how focused, compact annotations may be used to achieve greater statistical power when evaluating variant recurrence.
-Part 4 details our expression aggregation analyses.
-Part 5 is a discussion and in-depth look at our generalized and cell-type specific network analyses (including associated rewiring).
-Part 6 discusses our workflow for prioritizing key genomic features associated with cancer.
-Finally, Part 7 provides details on the EN-CODEC resource and how it may be accessed.

-(HL, ∥) Details about data summary from ENCODE
+(HL, ∥) More details about “data summary from ENCODE”

 (HL, ∥) Summary of the cancer-related encyclopedia companion resource

 Mutations associated with cancer have been well characterized in many key oncogenes and tumor suppressors.
 However, the overwhelming bulk of mutations in cancer genomes – particularly those discovered from the recent large-scale cancer genomics initiatives – lie within non-coding regions.
 Whether these mutations drive cancer development or progression, or simply emerge as byproducts of genomic instability remains an open question.
 Newly-released data from the ENCODE Consortium can help to address this question by providing a comprehensive characterization of non-coding genomic elements, as well as by linking such elements to well-known cancer associated genes.